SharePoint/sp-dev-docs/docs/general-development/how-to-set-the-bing-maps-key-at-the-web-and-farm-level-in-sharepoint.md

 ---
+title: Set the Bing Maps key at the web and farm level in SharePoint
-title: Set the Bing Maps key at the web and farm level in SharePoint ms.date: 06/05/2020 ms.prod: sharepoint ms.assetid: 507ed9de-c349-44b5-b182-e838795dd862
+description: Learn how to set the Bing Maps key programmatically at the web (SharePoint Server and SharePoint Online) and farm (SharePoint Server) level by using the SharePoint client object model and Windows PowerShell, to enable the Bing Maps functionality in SharePoint lists and location-based web and mobile apps. ms.date: 06/05/2020 ms.prod: sharepoint ms.assetid: 507ed9de-c349-44b5-b182-e838795dd862